louisdamico/tic-tac-toe-DAmico/README.md

 Unsolved Problems:

-Still need to make the game a bit more interactive and give it some more styling and a few mroe animation, like drop down menus and mutilple pages to view.
+Still need to make the game a bit more interactive and give it some more styling, like drop down menus and mutilple pages to view.
 Would like to eventually make the it be able to play agianst a simple AI.